 An about 44 million beneficiaries, or 15 percent of the U.S. population, are enrolled in Medicare.
 Surprisingly, by 2030, the enrollment is expected to 79 million.
 But, when talking about Medicare, there is a lot of misconception and inaccurate information out there.

-If you are soon t be one of them this year or next year, you may have heard some things about how the program works.
+If you are soon to be one of them this year or next year, you may have heard some things about how the program works.
 Getting the wrong information about the program can cost you a lot.
 That is why you need to do some research or with the help of a medicare insurance agency.

 Myth#1: You can apply for Medicare at any time.

 This is absolutely wrong!
-Medicare is only applicable to people who retire at the age of 65.
-When a person is eligible, they can sign up for Medicare Part A and B runs for 7 months.
+Medicare Geek is only applicable to people who retire at the age of 65.
+When a person is eligible, they can sign up for Medicare Part A and Medicare Part B runs for 7 months.
 Specifically, it begins three months before you turn 65, your birth month, and the last three following months.

 Myth 2: It is free healthcare.